101jayjoshi-sudo/second_submission_jayyx03/your-strategy-template/README.md

-# Swing Reversion Grid Strategy Template
+# Swing Reversion Grid Strategy

-Contest-ready swing trading bot that accumulates into pullbacks and scales out on recoveries around a long-term anchor price.
+swing trading bot that accumulates into pullbacks and scales out on recoveries around a long-term anchor price.
 The grid widens automatically when volatility rises, keeping risk controlled while staying active on Coinbase hourly data (January–June 2024).